Drake's (haberdashers): Locations

 On 20 May 2011 Drake’s opened its retail shop at 3 Clifford Street, London.
-Formally the home of an art and antiques gallery, it is situated just between Savile Row and Bond Street.
+Formally the home of an art and antiques gallery, it is situated between Savile Row and Bond Street.
 The interior of the store features Harris Tweed armchairs, wood floors and cabinetry from the Natural History Museum.

 In April 2013, Drake’s moved its tie factory to 3 Haberdasher Street, London.
-Drake’s combined all aspects of the Drake’s business under one roof; the factory, design studio, showroom, warehouse, head office and Factory Shop.
+Drake’s combined all aspects of the Drake’s business under one roof; the factory, design studio, showroom, warehouse, head office and factory shop.

 In July 2013 Drake's acquired the Rayner and Sturges shirt factory in Chard, Somerset.
 In doing so, Drake's has inherited a workforce of 35 producing handmade, bespoke and ready-to-wear shirts.